Excel XNPV vs NPV – A Comparison with Examples

 Read More: How to Convert Percentage to Basis Points in Excel

-3. XNPV returns the more accurate results as it takes the actual set of dates.
+• The XNPV function returns more accurate results, as it takes a set of dates.

 Download Working File